ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ![Resources in a Service](images/bal-resource-skeleton.png)

+m1 and m2 are messages that are passed by a client as input to the resource named resource-1 and resource-2, respectively. resource-1 will produce the message response1 as a result, resource-2 will produce response2.
+In order to compute the response message, resource-1 relays message m1 to connector Connector-1 and will receive response1; similarly, resource-2 relays message m2 to connector Connector-2 and will receive response2.

 ### Functions

-The structure of a function is as follows:
+The structure of a `function` is as follows:

 ```
 [FunctionAnnotations]